Karimi-Lab/inucs/README.md

 ### 3.2 High-level Solution Steps

 Our ultimate goal is to come up with a square matrix with the size of nucleosomes that specifies how many interaction pairs exist between any given two nucleosomes.
-Some nucleosome input files (e.g., for humans) may contain well over 10 million nucleosomes.
-If we would like to store the number of interaction pairs between any two nucleosomes, then we need a count matrix with the size of 10,000,000*10,000,000 or 10<sup>14</sup>.
-That means, the count matrix will require hundred's of tera bytes of storage!
-Luckily, however, most entries in the count matrix are zero, which means there is no interactions between most of nucleosomes.
+Some nucleosome input files (e.g., for humans) may contain over 10 million nucleosomes.
+To store the number of interaction pairs between any two nucleosomes, we need a count matrix with the size of 10,000,000*10,000,000 or 10<sup>14</sup>.
+This requires hundred's of tera bytes of storage!
+Luckily, however, most entries in the count matrix are zero and there is no interactions between most of nucleosomes.
 Thus, we can only store the counts that are more than zero in a *sparse matrix*, and consider any unspecified entry to be zero.
 The example table in **Final Step** below shows such a sparse matrix.
-In order to come up with that results, we will need to take one more intermediary step.
+In order to come up with that sparse matrix, we need to take one more intermediary step.

 **Intermediary Step:**

-Staring from the last table above, find out that each side of the interaction pairs fall into which nucleosome.
+This step starts from the last table above, and determines which side of the interaction pairs falls into which nucleosome.
 For our running example here, we will have:

 | interact_id | chrom1 | pos1  | chrom2 | pos2  | *nuc_id1* | *nuc_id2* |
 | ----------- | ------ | ----- | ------ | ----- | --------- | --------- |